First-Year Students

 Students from Other CU Campuses

 Students who wish to transfer to Boulder from another University of Colorado campus (Colorado Springs, Denver or Anschutz), from CU Study Abroad or from CU Continuing Education should refer to the Transfer Applicants section.
-These students must send a high school transcript, and an official transcript from each college or university attended (outside the University of Colorado system) to the Office of Admissions.
-Currently enrolled degree students are not required to pay the application fee.
+Students should refer to their application status page for required documents.
+Currently enrolled degree students are not required to pay the application fee, but must complete the academic interest essay.
 Special consideration is given to applicants transferring from degree programs at other campuses of the University of Colorado.
 Coursework completed at other campuses in the University of Colorado System will be a part of the student's cumulative university record and will not be considered as transfer credit hours.
 However, the applicability of this coursework toward specific CU Boulder degree requirements will be determined solely by CU Boulder colleges and schools.
 External transfer credit presented by students to other University of Colorado campuses will be evaluated by CU Boulder guidelines upon the student's matriculation into a degree program at CU Boulder.